Sharath Kamal: 2023

 In July 2023, Sharath Kamal's team Chennai Lions came second in Ultimate Table Tennis season 4.

 In August 2023, Sharath Kamal ranking dropped to world rank 106, this is the first time since 2007 that Kamal has gone out of top 100 World Rankings.

 2024; Paris 2024 Olympics

-On 8 July 2024, the Indian Olympic Committee designated to him and the professional badminton player P.V.
+On 8 July 2024, the Indian Olympic Committee designated him and the professional badminton player P.V.
 Sindhu as the flag bearers to the París 2024 Olympic Games.